ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 Transport property:

-: A transport property is a specific behavior that may or may not be exhibited by a transport.
+: A transport property is a specific behavior that may or may not be exhibited by a WebTransport protocol.
 Some of those are inherent for all instances of a given transport protocol (TCP-based transport cannot support unreliable delivery), while others can vary even within the same protocol (QUIC connections may or may not support connection migration).

 Server:

-: A WebTransport server is an application that accepts incoming transport sessions.
+: A WebTransport server is an application that accepts incoming WebTransport sessions.

 Client: